Common Course Application Issues

 - Course title or description contains program branding.

-Syllabus and Application Issues
+Application and Syllabus Issues

-- Syllabus is missing.
+- Syllabus is not provided.

 - Information on syllabus does not align with the information on the application (e.g., evaluation details are different on the application and the syllabus).